ChristineBasta/Bias-from-rationale-analysis/README.md

 ```
 You should change:
 - result_path: path and name of the file
-- dataset: the data you use
+- dataset: the data you use, register it before use it.
 - selection_λ:

 The model is sensitive, and recommended λ: